ryran/xsos/README.md

 REQUIREMENTS
 -------

-* Nothing special for command requirements -- `xsos` needs standard coreutils & util-linux commands, along with:
+* Nothing special for command requirements -- `xsos` needs standard coreutils & util-linux commands, along with, of course ... `gawk` and `sed`
-  - `gawk`
-  - `sed`
 * The script doesn't use absolute paths for cmd names so no problems with Fedora
 * The script will gracefully report as much of what's requested as possible when running as non-root